 “The correctness of the decision in Sadanandan’s case was doubted.
 Three-Judge Bench of this Court in MSR Leathers v.
 S. Palaniappan held that there is nothing in the provisions of Section 138 of The Act that forbids the holder of the cheque to make successive presentation of the cheque and institute the criminal complaint based […]Read more "Successive Presentations of Cheque"

 Recently in M/s.
 Meters and Instruments Private Ltd. v.
-Kanchan Mehta, [Criminal Appeal No. 1731 of 2017] Bench of Justices Goel and Lalit observed: “There appears to be need to consider categories of cases which can be partly or entirely concluded ‘online’ without physical presence of the parties by simplifying procedures where seriously disputed questions are […]Read more "Video Conferencing in Matrimonial (Cheque) Disputes II (I)"
+Kanchan Mehta, [Criminal Appeal No. 1731 of 2017] Goel and Lalit JJ observed: “There appears to be need to consider categories of cases which can be partly or entirely concluded ‘online’ without physical presence of the parties by simplifying procedures where seriously disputed questions are not required […]Read more "Video Conferencing in Matrimonial (Cheque) Disputes II (I)"